treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 ### Ask for help

 If the maintainer of the project your sprinting on is in the room they're likely there because **they want to help you contribute to their project**.
-On day 1 of sprints, project maintainers tend to prioritize helping you over writing their own code.
+On day 1 of sprints, project maintainers tend to prioritize helping you, over writing their own code.
 **Please don't forget to ask for help when you need it**.

 Also if you're stuck on laptop setup issues, the PyCon sprint coordinators will be hosting **a help desk during the first day of sprints** (on Monday).
 The help desk is a great place to get yourself unstuck when you have a general issue that could use another set of eyes.

 If you're at the sprints to learn, you do want to struggle *some*.
-Struggling is a great way to learn, but don't let yourself flounder for too long on issues that aren't your area of expertise.
+Struggling is a great way to force yourself to think deeply about a problem, but don't let yourself flounder for too long on issues that aren't your area of expertise.
 If you get stuck, attempt to fix your problem by trial-and-error and Googling, talk to your neighbor or your [rubber duck][] and **after you've given yourself some time to troubleshoot, ask for help**!
+We've all been there, we know what you are going through!

 ### Plan to follow-through when home (if you'd like)